SN 2025adpq: A Type Ia supernova in a collisional ring formed during a major galaxy merger: Discussion

 The collision of G2 with G1 therefore provides a natural mechanism to relocate long-lived Type Ia progenitor systems away from their parent galaxies, allowing a Type Ia explosion to occur at large projected offsets without requiring an intrinsically young (short delay time) progenitor channel.
 The interpretation of SN 2025adpq as an old system stripped from its host galaxy is also supported by the bulk of star formation in G1 occurring $\sim$\,$1$ Gyr ago (see Figure \ref{fig:SFH}), consistent with an old delayed progenitor channel \citep{Totani2008,Maoz2012,Maoz2012rev}.
-However, we cannot conclusively rule out a rapid formation channel.
+However, we cannot conclusively rule out a rapid formation channel due to recent collisionally induced star formation.
+A young progenitor would be consistent with inferences that a significant fraction of SN Ia progenitors occur through a prompt formation channel with delay times $<$\,$0.5$ Gyr \citep{Childress2014,Nicolas2021,Wiseman2022} which is in good agreement with the expected age of the collisional ring (\S \ref{sec:ringdisc}), see also \citet{Wong2006,Fogarty2011,Renaud2018}.
 Deep spatially resolved spectroscopy to constrain the stellar continuum in the ring, together with improved constraints on the ring age, would enable a more direct comparison between the inferred progenitor delay time and the merger timescale.

 The environment of SN 2025adpq is also relevant to the broader class of apparently hostless Type Ia supernovae and large offset events \citep[e.g,][]{GalYam2003,Sand2011,Graham2015,Qin2024,Strolger2025,SN2021hem}.
 A number of Type Ia supernovae have been reported with no obvious host in wide field imaging, including cases in galaxy clusters where intracluster stars can be produced through tidal stripping \citep{GalYam2003,Sand2011,Graham2015}.
 More recent work has emphasized that many apparently hostless Type Ia events in the field \citep[e.g,][]{SN2021hem} may instead be associated with faint or ultra diffuse dwarf hosts \citep{Qin2024,Strolger2025}, as opposed to hypervelocity stars \citep[e.g.,][]{Zinn2011,SN2021hem}.
+These hostless supernovae are generally identified based on their extremely large offsets from all candidate host galaxies, with dimensionless directional light radii $d_\textrm{DLR}$\,$>$\,$4$\,$-$\,$5$ \citep[see, e.g.,][]{Strolger2025}.
+In the case of SN 2025adpq, considering the offset from G1, we derive $d_\textrm{DLR}$\,$\approx$\,$3$, which, even neglecting the ring, is small enough to be considered a robust host association in general Ia samples \citep{Sullivan2006,Gupta2016,Sako2018}.